 UA Little Rock may authorize credit/placement for a course having similar content to the content covered by a subsection of a standardized placement test such as ACT, SAT, or Accuplacer.
 The request to Undergraduate Council should include the name of the test, the subsection, the minimum score on the subsection, and the course number for which credit will be given.

-At least twenty-four (24) semester credit hours shall be granted entering freshman students who have successfully completed the International Baccalaureate Diploma Program.
+At least twenty-four (24) semester credit hours shall be granted to entering freshman students who have successfully completed the International Baccalaureate Diploma Program.

 If a student’s IB curriculum has a subject at the Standard Level, and, by means other than the IB, the student gains credit for a UA Little Rock course that is mapped to the same subject at the Higher Level, then such credit does not count toward the minimum 24 credits granted for the IB.

-Because UA Little Rock awards a minimum of 24 credits when it accepts the IB diploma, any extra credits that are not assigned to specific UA little Rock courses by other means shall be awarded as general-lower level elective credit.
+Because UA Little Rock awards a minimum of 24 credits when it accepts the IB diploma, any extra credits that are not assigned to specific UA Little Rock courses by other means shall be awarded as general lower-level elective credit.

 That a maximum of 15 semester hours of credit by correspondence be applied toward an undergraduate degree.
-To qualify for university credit, a correspondence course must be approved by the UA Little Rock department and signed by the chair in which the course is being offered.
+To qualify for university credit, a correspondence course must be approved by the UALR department and signed by the chair in which the course is being offered.
 Applicability of correspondence courses to a specific major or minor will be determined by the department and signed by the department chair in which the major/minor is being offered.

 Transferred courses without credit hours